Writers are always looking for new ideas. Sometimes we look so far and wide for inspiration that we’re oblivious to what’s right in front of us.

 That’s why family provides excellent inspiration for writing.

 Poetry prompts are a great way to do a little writing when you’re not feeling particularly inspired.
-The prompts provide the subject matter and a few, choice words.
 Below, you’ll find four lists of words.
 Each list focuses on a single topic.
 You can use these poetry prompts in any of the following ways:

 - Choose one list of poetry prompts and write a poem using all the words in the list.